jewettaij/moltemplate/examples/all_atom/force_field_DREIDING/README.md

 Since there is no guarantee that moltemplate will choose the same atom order as other molecule builders this can lead to small unavoidable discrepancies in energies and forces computed by LAMMPS and other simulation programs (like Materials Studio).
-But their effect should be neglegible.
+But their effect should be negligible.
 (Please let us know if this is not the case.)